3164-Stealth-Tigers/RapidReactOffseason/README.md

 A complete re-write of the 2021-2022 season's robot code.
 Designed to run on team 3164's bot and teach new members the basics of code.

+## Driving

+The robot can be driven with two Xbox controllers.
+The first controller is the Driver, which drives the robot.
+The second controller is the Operator, which manipulates the arm and winch.

+### Driver
+Left Stick Y &#8594; Drive forwards/backwards\
+Right Stick X &#8594; Turn\
+Left Bumper and Right Bumper (Hold) &#8594; Drive slowly

+### Operator
+Left Stick Y &#8594; Arm power\
+D-pad Up &#8594; Wind winch\
+D-pad Down &#8594; Unwind winch

 ## Autonomous Routines

 Auto routines run during the 15 seconds of the robot game.
 During these 15 seconds, the robot moves without driver control,